 Our cooking methods are straight forward and useful.
 We have experience in cooking for diverse tastes and nutritional needs.
 You certainly don’t have to be vegetarian or plant-based to learn from us, relish our food or feed your family.

+FOOD IS CULTURE.
 We are a unique unit to have both come from the theatre, to have worked as university lecturers and to have our particular sense of culture.
 Culture, the wider group we are a part of, is defined by its constant changeability.
 And we are often part of a few such groups at any one time.
 In our view, culture in the social sense is no different than culture like yogurt—it’s basic organic chemistry.
 This makes the individual profoundly inter-connected and intercultural.
 Our experience in thinking creatively on our feet, our capacity for serious research and our intercultural worldview are the means and the reasons for our desire to share some of the things we learned and this is why our plantbased cuisine is inspired by the world.

 What all this means is that when you come to us, you get a tight unit of people who are willing and able.